Sideline/funnelhq/README.md

 # Freelance Deck

-FreelanceDeck is An open source project management tool for freelancers built with Ruby on Rails and MongoDB.
+FreelanceDeck is an open source business management tool for freelancers.

-Manage Projects, tasks, clients, files and client data easily.
+It's built with Ruby on Rails, Clojure and MongoDB.

+With Freelance Deck you can manage your entire business from one centralised location.

-This projects is very much in the early stages and nowhere near complete but a live version is running at http://freelancedeck.herokuapp.com
+This projects is still in development

+A live version is running at http://freelancedeck.herokuapp.com

 You can login with email: admin@test.com and pw: password